 Whether you have non-walking family members visiting, or you are simply looking for a superb family day out, MBFF highly recommends 🚃 VerticAlp Emosson !

 Located in 🇨🇭 Valais (Switzerland), on the 🇫🇷 Franco –🇨🇭 Swiss border between 🇨🇭 Martigny (CH) and 🇫🇷 Chamonix (FR), 🚃 VerticAlp Emosson opened in 2015, after a couple of years of renovation and rejuvenation from its old standing as the 🚃 Parc d’Attraction de Châtelard . . .

 So what exactly is this attraction?
 It is 3 unique rail installations (a 2-cabin funicular, a panoramic little train and a mini funicular), which take you from the valley floor up to the 💦Barrage d’Emosson (a hydroelectric dam) at 1965m.
 And it is one of the most vertiginous tourist attractions in 🇨🇭 Switzerland, with a rail incline of 87% on the first funicular.

-I had already visited the 💦 Barrage & Lac d’Emosson on several occasions before last weekend’s family outing:
+I had already visited the 💦 Barrage & Lac d’Emosson on several occasions before the autumn family outing:

 - I had hiked to see the 🦕 dinosaur prints and spent a night in the Refuge de Loriaz;

-- I had headed there a couple of times en voiture to admire the views during different seasons (I had even made a ⛄️ snowman with my then 2-year old in October!);
+- I had headed there a couple of times en voiture to admire the views during different seasons (I had even made a ⛄️ snowman with my then 2-year old one snowy October!);

-BUT, up until last Saturday, I had NEVER had the pleasure to access the dam via the incredible 🚃 VerticAlp Emosson!
+BUT, up until our family visit, I had NEVER had the pleasure to access the dam via the incredible 🚃 VerticAlp Emosson!
 I was so glad to be able to share this new experience en famille.
-The whole family loved our adventure, and the WOW factor is most definitely there with this attraction, that I can confirm!
+The whole family LOVED our adventure, and I can confirm that the WOW factor is most definitely there with this attraction!